talwrii/plugin-repl/README.md

 Rapidly automate tasks from within notes.
 Test code for plugins without having to reload.

 This plugin adds an emacs-like read evaluate print loop (REPL) to Obsidian.
-This lets you execute javascript directly in a document *and*, importantly, interact with Obsidian's plugin API to make Obsidian do things (like move the cursor, insert text, open files, etc).
+This lets you execute JavaScript directly in a document *and*, importantly, interact with Obsidian's plugin API to make Obsidian do things (like move the cursor, insert text, open files, etc).
-You can also define new commands in javascript.
+You can also define new commands in JavaScript.

 This can be useful when developing plugins, or for "light-weight" scripting without having to develop a full plugin yourself.